HOW HYPNOSIS WORKS

 Communication in Deep Trance

 Researchers have also found ways to actually communicate with the brain in a deep delta (Esdaile) state using the Ines Simpson protocol.
-This is the deepest level of trance.
-The brain is thought to be in an infantile state.
+At this level the brain is thought to be in an infantile state.
 This is the best state for deep hypnotic programming.
 To be able to communicate with a subject at such a deep level was thought to be a major break through in hypnosis.
+(It is not known yet if this will also work for the Infra-Low level.)

 Much is now being learned about the human brain, thanks in large part to technological progress.
 High-tech innovations are now starting to make inroads on brain diagnosis and electrical measurement.
 The EEG is still a popular tool for hypnosis researchers [ example 2 | example 3 ], but new technologies have come along since the advent of the EEG.